How Much Does ETRM Software Cost in 2026?

 For many companies, the biggest cost drivers during implementation are:

-- Custom Configurations: Tailoring the system to meet specific business needs, such as managing complex power purchase agreements (PPAs) or renewable energy portfolios.
+- Custom Configurations: Tailoring the system to meet specific business needs, such as specific integrations, complex power purchase agreements (PPAs), or renewable energy portfolios.

 - Data Migration and Validation: Ensuring accurate transfer and setup of historical and real-time trading data.